jnozzi/cocoadev.com/markdown/NSStringCategory.md

 *This code will break with characters that don't fit within a single byte, which is all unicode characters that are outside of the Latin1 charset.
 It will work fine for ASCII, but it will mangle general unicode text.
 Declaring theChar as a unichar and changing the append lines would fix it.*

 *Thanks, I totally missed that.
 Still not used to messing with the unichar typedef...
 I just fixed this in the application and am updating the above posted code to reflect it.
 Again, thanks for the input.*
-General/DaveGiffin
+DaveGiffin

 *Great!
 I'm always keeping my eye out for things like that.
 I'm glad you were able to fix it so easily.
 It does make one wonder, what exactly is the proper way to rot13 a bunch of Chinese text? :-)*

 **It's probably like rot3000 or something...**

-By the way, you are leaking the local General/NSMutableString holder.
+By the way, you are leaking the local NSMutableString holder.

  NSString *rval = [NSString stringWithString:holder];
  [holder release];